voxel51/fiftyone/docs/source/user_guide/dataset_zoo/index.rst

         # List available zoo datasets
         print(foz.list_zoo_datasets())

-        #
-        # Load the COCO-2017 validation split into a FiftyOne dataset
+        # Download the COCO-2017 validation split and load it into FiftyOne
-        #
-        # This will download the dataset from the web, if necessary
-        #
         dataset = foz.load_zoo_dataset("coco-2017", split="validation")

-        # Give the dataset a new name, and make it persistent so that you can
+        # Give the dataset a new name, and make it persistent
-        # work with it in future sessions
         dataset.name = "coco-2017-validation-example"
         dataset.persistent = True

-        # Visualize the in the App
+        # Visualize it in the App
         session = fo.launch_app(dataset)

   .. group-tab:: CLI